 Skills and Qualifications: Mr. Raab has significant experience in drug development and commercialization of products in the rare diseases, cardio renal and GI diseases.
 He also has extensive management experience in the biopharmaceutical industry serving as Chief Executive Officer of a late-stage biopharmaceutical company and from his prior time overseeing NEA investments in pharmaceuticals and biotechnology.
-Mr. Raab also brings a global perspective and an integrity-based approach to compliance and governance matters, and devotes substantial time to Amicus matters, all of which contributed to our conclusion that he should continue to serve as a director of the Company, the Lead Independent Director, Chair of the Nominating and Governance Committee.
+Mr. Raab also brings a global perspective and an integrity-based approach to compliance and governance matters, and devotes substantial time to Amicus matters, all of which contributed to our conclusion that he should continue to serve as a director of the Company, the Lead Independent Director, Chair of the Nominating and Governance Committee and a member of the Audit and Compliance Committee.